 Below you will find some helpful information that will help spare your marijuana garden from the negative effects of fungi and insects.
-These are just a few of the negative effects that most marijuana gardens face, with others being viruses, diseases and bacteria that can harm or kill off your marijuana plants.
+These are just a few of the negative effects that most marijuana gardens face, with others being viruses, diseases and bacteria that can harm or kill off your cannabis plants.
 Here are some of the most common issues and ways to hopefully prevent or fix them.

 Most marijuana growers will encounter spider mites on their marijuana plants, no matter if they are grown in an outdoor garden or an indoor grow-room.
 Spider mites use their whip-shaped mouths and damage the plant cells, allowing them to ingest the plant sap.
 When you notice a speckled appearance on the marijuana plant leaf, you will likely already have a serious infestation.
 With severe infestations, your marijuana plant leaves will show discoloration of either bronze or gray on the leaves.
 The worse the infestation becomes, the worse the problems will be, ultimately stressing out the plant prematurely or killing the plant.

 Thrips appear longer and bigger than most mites with a body shape that is more linear.
 Their bites leave yellow or white marks behind in small clusters, leaving a more defined problem area behind than those that a mite would leave behind.
 You will likely notice feces left behind after thrips that appears black and clustered.

 When you see little insects flying around your marijuana plants, you will likely have a whitefly infestation.
 This is especially easy to see when the plants get moved around by the grower or wind.
 Whiteflies are quite small, only growing to be about the size of pencil lead, and they are just white.
 They drink the juices from the plant, leaving residue behind on your marijuana plant that fungi love to eat.